Starting a business is fun and exciting. But, you realize there are so many things to do.

 One of the most common business structures is a Limited Liability Company referred to as an LLC.

-Before we begin the task of walking you through how to create your very own LLC, let’s get a good understanding of what LLCs are and what they can do for you.
+Before I begin the task of walking you through how to create your very own LLC, let’s get a good understanding of what LLCs are and what they can do for you.

 What is an LLC

 You form LLCs at the state level by registering articles of incorporation.